When failure is too costly, I step in

 For a comprehensive list of projects and detailed case studies:

-I am typically engaged in complex infrastructure negotiations and disputes involving:
+I am engaged in complex infrastructure negotiations and disputes involving:

 Project developers, sponsors, and investors